oktupol/additional-info-for-simplelogin-thunderbird/README.md

 - The alias to which the e-mail was originally sent to
 - The address to which the e-mail was then forwarded to.

+## Installation from the Mozilla Thunderbird Add-On Store

+This plugin is published and can be installed by anyone here: https://addons.thunderbird.net/en-US/thunderbird/addon/additional-info-simplelogin/

 ## Building

 To build form source, run: